Sohaib-Hasan/Sohaib-Hasan.github.io/_posts/2026-08-07-inside-aimo3-parallel-self-consistency-pipeline.md

 ---
 layout: post
 title: "AI Just Posted a Perfect Score at the Real Math Olympiad.
-I Spent Months Building One of These Systems — Here's What It Actually Takes"
+I Spent Months Building One of These Systems.
+Here's What It Actually Takes"
 ---

-In July 2026, in Shanghai, something happened that mathematicians had been debating for two years: AI systems from Huawei and Xiaohongshu were each reported to have solved all six problems of the International Mathematical Olympiad — a perfect 42 out of 42.
+In July 2026, in Shanghai, something happened that mathematicians had been debating for two years: AI systems from Huawei and Xiaohongshu were each reported to have solved all six problems of the International Mathematical Olympiad, a perfect 42 out of 42.
 Several other labs reported matching results on their own.
 It followed a 2025 breakthrough where Google DeepMind's Gemini Deep Think, officially graded by IMO coordinators, and an OpenAI experimental model both reached the gold-medal threshold of 35/42.

 Headlines called it AI "beating" the world's best teenage mathematicians.
-I want to tell you what's actually behind a headline like that — not as a journalist, but as someone who spent the past several months building a much smaller, much less glamorous version of exactly this kind of system.
+I want to tell you what's actually behind a headline like that, not as a journalist, but as someone who spent the past several months building a much smaller, much less glamorous version of exactly this kind of system.

-My teammate Samuel Koh and I entered AIMO3 — the third AI Mathematical Olympiad Progress Prize, hosted on Kaggle.
-We scored 42 out of 50, placing 495th out of 4,138 teams — the top 12% globally.
+My teammate Samuel Koh and I entered AIMO3, the third AI Mathematical Olympiad Progress Prize, hosted on Kaggle.
+We scored 42 out of 50, placing 495th out of 4,138 teams, the top 12% globally.
 Here's the honest, unglamorous story of how we got there, what we tried that failed, and what the finished system actually looks like under the hood.

 ## What AIMO Actually Is (And Why It's Not the IMO)

 First, an important distinction, because the acronyms get confusing fast: AIMO is not the IMO.

 The AI Mathematical Olympiad is a $10 million prize fund, created in 2023, that exists specifically to close the gap between what the closed, proprietary models at OpenAI and Google can do and what the open community can build.
-Its grand prize — $5 million — goes to the first team that publicly shares a model capable of gold-medal-equivalent performance at the actual IMO.
+Its grand prize, $5 million, goes to the first team that publicly shares a model capable of gold-medal-equivalent performance at the actual IMO.
 Along the way, Kaggle hosts periodic "Progress Prize" competitions to measure how far the open field has come.

 AIMO1 was won by Project Numina in 2024.
 AIMO2 was won by NVIDIA's team, NemoSkills, who solved 34 of 50 problems.
-AIMO3 — the one we entered — raised the difficulty again: 110 entirely original problems, ranging from national-olympiad level up to full IMO standard, spanning algebra, combinatorics, geometry, and number theory.
-"Entirely original" matters enormously here — it means no amount of memorization from training data helps you.
+AIMO3, the one we entered, raised the difficulty again: 110 entirely original problems, ranging from national-olympiad level up to full IMO standard, spanning algebra, combinatorics, geometry, and number theory.
+"Entirely original" matters enormously here: it means no amount of memorization from training data helps you.
 Every problem has to be reasoned through, not recalled.

-Competitors were also given access to H100 GPUs, roughly double the compute of AIMO2, which meant we could run larger open-weight models than previous years — models like GPT-OSS-120B and Qwen3-Next became viable for the first time.
+Competitors were also given access to H100 GPUs, roughly double the compute of AIMO2, which meant we could run larger open-weight models than previous years: models like GPT-OSS-120B and Qwen3-Next became viable for the first time.

 So when you read that an AI "scored a perfect IMO," understand what's actually being claimed.
 In 2026, most of those results — including the ones from Huawei and Xiaohongshu — were the companies' own self-reported submissions, run after the human competition window closed, evaluated against the same problems and time limit but not scored live by IMO coordinators.
 Only a small number of 2025 and 2026 results have been independently, officially graded.
 That's not a reason to dismiss the progress — it's real, and it's fast — but it's worth knowing the difference between "officially certified" and "self-administered" when you see the next big claim.